MicrosoftDocs/powerapps-docs/powerapps-docs/user/well-written-input-text-copilot.md

 ## How to use this feature

-1. Insert your cursor into a multi-line text box or rich text editor in Power Apps.
+1. Insert your cursor into a multi-line text box or rich text editor in a canvas app.
 1. Select the **Draft with Copilot** icon, and then select the **Draft with Copilot** option.
 2. Insert text into the text box.
 For example, you can quickly jot down an idea.